namubiru32/alx-higher_level_programming/0x03-python-data_structures/README.md

-task 10: a function that finds all multiples of 2 in a list. task 11: a function that deletes the item at a specific position in a list. task 12: switch value of a and b.
+task 10: a function that finds all multiples of 2 in a list. task 11: a function that deletes the item at a specific position in a list. task 12: switch value of a and b. task 13: a function in C that checks if a singly linked list is a palindrome.